markdom/specification/1.0/markdom.md

 ## Markup representations {#markup}

-Since Markdom has been designed with the intent, that the largest possible number of applications, which includes markup languages, can produce a reasonable output, is should generally be possible to represent a [*Markdom document*][] in a given rich text or markup language.
+It should generally be possible to represent a [*Markdom document*][] in a given rich text or markup language because Markdom has been designed with the intent that the largest possible number of applications can produce a reasonable output.

 This includes lightweight markup languages that use formatting instructions that closely resemble their intended purpose (e.g. CommonMark, ...), structural formatting languages (e.g. HTML, ...) and procedural formatting languages (e.g. LaTeX).